browserup/docs/en/load/commands/help.md

 				  # Or set the $BROWSERUP_API_TOKEN environment variable.
 				  # Required for remote tests.
 Optional for local tests.

 Run a load scenario.
-Provisions local (default) or remote BrowserUp app.
+Provisions local (default) or AWS BrowserUp app.
 Builds and uploads all items in scenario.
 Local Docker ✓
 ```